cris1618/Cristian-Del-Gobbo-Portfolio/README.md

 ### Plankton Carbon decay analysis through deep learning models (Not published Yet)
 **Description:**
 This research project, conducted in collaboration with one of my professors and international researchers, focuses on developing a deep learning model to detect and classify plankton species from microscopic images.
 The objective is to automate the process of identifying various plankton types to support marine biology research and environmental monitoring.
-(Details in Project 4 section)
+(Details in Projects section)

 **Significance:**
 This project demonstrates the transformative potential of deep learning in marine biology by automating the identification of plankton species, a task traditionally reliant on manual labor and expertise.
 The ability to accurately and efficiently classify plankton from microscopic images supports large-scale ecological studies and environmental monitoring efforts.
 By leveraging advanced machine learning models and international collaboration, this research contributes to the broader understanding of marine ecosystems and aids in the development of sustainable environmental practices.